PROFESSIONAL TRAINING YEAR MODULE (WORK-STUDY 50/50) - 2021/2

 - The learning and teaching methods are predicated on experiential learning through the placement experience itself.
 The study elements of the placement will comply with the requirements of the institutional partner.

-- The learning and teaching is supported by placement visits to the students on placement by a Visiting PT Tutor to support students’ critical self-reflection and learning and regular mentoring support via phone, email or teleconference.
+- The learning and teaching is supported by placement meetings with the students on work placement by a PT Tutor to support students’ critical self-reflection and learning and regular mentoring support via phone, email, teleconference or video conference.
 In addition Return Days, Industry Days and regular support and review of the Professional Development Review and student development plans (as part of the PDR) provide additional experiential learning.

 - The assessment of students’ performance by their respective placement provider is another key aspect of the experiential learning process for the placement student.